Voting in Elections and at Referendums

-Who is entitled to vote in a General Election or Referendum in Ireland?
+Who is entitled to vote at elections or referendum in Ireland?

-Under Section 7(1) of the Electoral Act 1992, every person is entitled to be registered as a presidential elector in a constituency if they:
+Under Part II of the Electoral Act 1992, every person is entitled to be entered on the register of electors if they:

 What about Irish citizens living abroad?

 Subject to a limited number of exceptions (see exceptions below), Irish citizens resident outside the State do not have the right to vote at elections or at referendums held in the State.
 However, an Irish citizen who is resident in a Member State of the European Union is entitled to vote at, and/or stand as a candidate in, local and European elections held in that Member State under the same conditions that apply to the citizens of that State.

 I am living abroad but I think I still might be on the voters register – can I vote?

 Under the Electoral Acts, the preparation of the register of electors is a matter for each registration authority (i.e. local authority).
 It is their duty to ensure, insofar as possible and with the cooperation of the public, the accuracy and comprehensiveness of the register for their area.

 A new register of electors comes into effect for each registration area on 15 February in each year.
 People who are not ordinarily resident in a constituency / local electoral area should not be included in the register.
 Inclusion on the register does not mean that the person named is entitled to vote at a general election or referendum if the conditions for registration no longer apply.
 In these circumstances, it is an offence to vote when you are registered but are not, or are no longer, entitled to be registered.